Skip to content

 Because Novalis lived in the late 18th century and was pretty much the pacesetter of Romanticism, the music there sounds quite romantic.
 It is a dramatic text and that had to just be sung by a baritone.
 I can't explain why, I felt that from my musical intuition.
 It also contains a long solo by the horn, a typically romantic instrument that evokes longing and melancholy.

-Petrarch was a medievalist who was at the forefront of the Renaissance, Thomas lived in the 20th century, did you tie in their poems to the music of their time?
+Petrarch was a medievalist who was at the forefront of the Renaissance, Thomas lived in the 20th century, did you tap into the music of their time in their poems?

 I pursued the austerity of Gregorian chant and use many modal scales that were common in its time, but essentially the same harmonies sound in all songs as in the beginning.
 However, because I use a different combination of instruments each time, with solo strings, solo horns and some percussion, a very different sound association emerges.
 As soon as I read Petrarch, music emerges spontaneously, because of the sentence structure and rhythm, which already dictate a musical poetics.
 I chose the poem "Che fai?"
 (What are you doing), a lament over the death of a loved one.
 I translate the verbal and aesthetic images Petrarch evokes in it into sound, creating an extra dimension.
 This is again about feeling and intuition.